storbel/openshift_3.11_labs/docker/README.md

 docker stop dev
 docker start dev
 ```
-you can persist the data across. make the changes of dev environment as well , we wiiljust **stop** and **start** contaoner see the changes before start and stop.
+you can persist the data across. make the changes of dev environment as well , we will just **stop** and **start** container see the changes before start and stop.

 ```
 docker exec -it dev bash